muhdnauman10/PlayWrightAutomation/README.md

 ### Executing Program

-Once your automation script is ready , click on terminal in visual studio code and run the below command
+//Once your automation script is ready , click on terminal in visual studio code and run the below command

+To run your automation script in Visual Studio Code, follow these steps:

+1.Open Visual Studio Code.

+2.Open the integrated terminal by navigating to View > Terminal or by using the keyboard shortcut Ctrl+`.

+3.In the terminal, ensure that you are in the correct directory where your automation script is located.
+You can use the cd command to navigate to the project directory if needed.

+4.Run the command to execute your automation script.
+The specific command may vary depending on your project setup and the framework or tool you are using.

+5.For running a script using Playwright Test:

 ```